0xJs/install_Windows10/README.md

+Installation notes from when I install my Windows 10 machine for penetration testing.
+Focussing on On-Prem Active Directory and Azure.
+I wrote these notes down so it is easier to reinstall my system.
+Posted it publicly as inspiration for others.
+If you have any good tool recommendations feel free to DM me on discord 0xjs#9027.

 # Install W10
 - Download W10 ISO from [Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) or with the [Media Creation Tool](https://www.microsoft.com/en-us/software-download/windows10) and install Windows 10 Enterprise or Pro
 - Disable stuff you want (cortana, search, task, news and interest etc) from the taskbar and update windows!
 Restart the machine a couple of times till there are no updates left.